 Gaelic spelling only uses 13 consonant symbols (b, c, d, f, g, h, l, m, n, p, r, s, t) to represent almost 30 different Gaelic consonant sounds.
-In Gaelic the consonants may be divided into two groups, the 'broad' consonants and the 'narrow (slender)' consonants.
+In Gaelic, the consonants are divided into two groups, the 'broad' consonants and the 'narrow (slender)' consonants.

 Broad and slender pairs

-For every broad consonant, there is a corresponding narrow consonant; so we may speak of a broad and slender s, d and so on.
+For every broad consonant, there's a corresponding narrow consonant; so, we may speak of a broad and slender s, d, and so on.
 Listen to the difference between:

 |Broad s||Slender s|